 Founded in 2013 by Animals Asia, Change For Animals Foundation, Humane Society International and Soi Dog Foundation, the Asia Canine Protection Alliance (ACPA) is committed to ending the illegal trade in millions of dogs every year, destined to supply restaurants and markets.
 In November 2016, Four Paws International became the fifth member of the Alliance.

-Given the pledge made by countries throughout the region to eliminate rabies, a disease which causes substantial economic, human health and animal welfare impacts, by the year 2020, ACPA is working to build collaborative relationships with the governments of Thailand, Cambodia, Vietnam and Laos to strengthen and enforce existing regulations which can serve to prohibit the trade.
+Given the pledge made by countries throughout the region to eliminate rabies, a disease which causes substantial economic, human health and animal welfare impacts, by the year 2020, ACPA is working to build collaborative relationships with the governments throughout South-East Asia where the dog meat trade is prevalent, to strengthen and enforce existing regulations which can serve to prohibit the trade.

 By working with governments and human and animal health experts, ACPA has already secured a moratorium on the trade in dogs between Thailand and Vietnam.
 Vietnam’s Department of Animal Health also issued a directive to stop the illegal import of dogs.
 With government support, ACPA campaigns in key border areas to target illegal traders, and we will continue to work in close collaboration with regional governments and local law enforcers to ensure an end to this brutal trade.

 What is ACPA doing to end the illegal trade in dogs?

 At present, there are insufficient resources allocated to enforcing existing disease control regulations that would end the trade in dogs for their meat across the region.
 As a result, the industry persists and continues to cause significant risks to human health and the suffering of millions of dogs every year.

 ACPA is committed to ending the dog meat trade.
 Our work focuses on:

 - Working with and supporting the governments and local authorities throughout South-East Asia to enforce existing regulations, so as to help ensure these countries fulfill their pledge to eliminate rabies by 2020;